Skip to main content

 Quick comparison

-Hides your IP from the destination
+Hides your IP from the destinationYesYesYes

-Encrypts DNSIf the VPN handles DNSRarelyBuilt-in
+Encrypts DNSIf the client handles DNSRarelyBuilt-in via Tor Browser

-Trust requiredThe VPN operatorThe proxy operatorNone (in theory) — distributed
+Trust requiredThe VPN operatorThe proxy operatorNone in theory (distributed)

 Typical latency hit30–150 ms30–100 ms500 ms – several seconds